sansfrontiere/own/_posts/2016-09-27-wordpress-can-good-option.md

 Building websites is no exception to this <a href="https://en.wikipedia.org/wiki/Proverb" target="_blank">proverb</a> and using Wordpress is one technique among many.
 So, the question is: when to use Wordpress.

-Wordpress is ostensibly a <a href="https://en.wikipedia.org/wiki/Content_management_system">CMS</a> (Content Management System).
-One among many, but also the World's most popular CMS by quite a big margin - and not without good cause.
+Wordpress is ostensibly a <span style="text-decoration: underline;"><a href="https://en.wikipedia.org/wiki/Content_management_system">CMS</a></span> (Content Management System).
+One among many, but also the <span style="text-decoration: underline;"><a href="http://trends.builtwith.com/cms">World's most popular CMS</a></span> by quite a big margin - and not without good cause.
 In short, Wordpress is pretty amazing in many ways - especially given that its <a href="https://opensource.com/resources/what-open-source" target="_blank">Open Source</a> and free.
 But like any good tool, its as much about how its used as what its capable of.
 The capabilities only create potential - not results in themselves.

 So what can we do with Wordpress and what are the advantages of using this amazing tool?